Jax Taylor Teases ‘Vanderpump Rules’ Season 5 Reunion Details On Twitter

 In other Jax Taylor news, he and his girlfriend, Brittany Cartwright, appear to be going strong after reportedly filming the first season of their rumored new spinoff, which is expected to air on Bravo TV this summer.
 As TMZ revealed weeks ago, the series will chronicle the couple throughout their relationship, which has been plagued by marital pressures.

-Months ago, during an interview with Bravo TV’s The Daily Dish, Jax Taylor revealed his thoughts on the idea of marriage — and the possibility of divorce.
+Months ago, during an interview with Bravo TV’s the Daily Dish, Jax Taylor revealed his thoughts on the idea of marriage — and the possibility of divorce.

 “Before Brittany I was not about marriage.
 It was not going to happen for me.
 I didn’t believe in marriage.
 Not because I didn’t love Brittany, I just didn’t believe in marriage.
-It just wasn’t for me,” he told The Daily Dish last November.
+It just wasn’t for me,” he told the Daily Dish last November.
 “As time progresses, I’m starting to open my mind about it a little bit more because I do love her and that’s something she wants.
 And I’m willing to bring the idea back.
 We’ll see.
 I just hate divorce.
 I hate it.
 I’ve done a lot of things in my life, it’s just kind of the one box I don’t want to check off that I’ve done.”

 Jax Taylor went on to reveal that he and those close to him love Cartwright and joked that the majority of their friends would take her over him any day of the week.